Displaying and Changing External Internal

 - Once you have completed entering all the “static” IP information, scroll down the bottom of the page and click on the “Apply” button to save the changes.

-- To begin using the external IP issued by your ISP, simply close your Internet broswer, and power cycle the Netgear wireless router for at least 3 minutes, and then letting it power up completely through its bootup process until its at a ready state.
+- To begin using the external IP issued by your ISP, simply close your Internet browser, and power cycle the Netgear wireless router for at least 3 minutes, and then letting it power up completely through its boot-up process until its at a ready state.